 Since leisure travel is currently drastically reduced, if even half as active at all, we are having to come up with creative ways to create our own adventures, and experiences from the place we currently call home.

 Sometimes a good book, and in this case, a good travel book, read in a woodsy area like the park or under the tree in your backyard, and your favorite summer beverage are the key ingredients to help us invite in the good feels in, and to prepare our mind to open up to adventures encrusted within the pages of a book.

 Apart from being one of the safest forms of travel that we can do right now, reading a good book is refreshing for the soul, the mind, and spirit.

 Whether it’s a biography that has years and years of life experience condensed into 300 pages or so, a gripping thriller that makes your adrenaline levels fluctuate, similar to the way travel and adventure cause us, or the beautiful stories of travel, the discovery of adventure out in the world, and the enthrallment and vicarious living with each word.

 So, without further ado, today I want to show you some of my favorite apps and tools to read travel books (any kind of book really) on, which have now more than ever, been a saving grace when it comes to finding stories that bring forth the vision and feeling of travel the best.

-Let me show my favorite reading apps, and some of them you can even read books for free!
+Let me show you my favorite reading apps, and in some of them, you can even read books for free!

 So, let’s read on…